-During 2000-2012 the estimated number of steelhead smolts outmigrating from the 7.5 km long section of the Coquitlam River upstream of the RST2 trapping site ranged from 2,300 to 5,600, and averaged 4,076 smolts (Table 6.1a).
+During 2000-2011 the estimated number of steelhead smolts outmigrating from the 7.5 km long section of the Coquitlam River upstream of the RST2 trapping site ranged from 2,300 to 5,600, and averaged 4,014 smolts (Table 6.1a).
 There is no clear trend of increasing smolt yield over time though the 3 highest estimates occurred since 2008 (Figure 6.2).
-Mean smolt yields were not statistically different between Treatment 1 and Treatment 2 since 2010, which represents smolts that would have experienced at least 2 winters with Treatment 2 conditions (3,848 smolts and 4,245 smolts respectively, p = 0.42).
-Smolt yield from reach 4 has increased substantially ( $R^2$ =0.68, n = 16, p<0.01; 1996-2012; Figure 6.3) though with considerable interannual variation.
+Mean smolt yields were not statistically different between Treatment 1 and 2 (3,716 smolts and 4,354 smolts respectively, p = 0.42).
+Smolt yield from reach 4 has increased substantially (R=0.78, n = 15, p < 0.01; 1996-2011; Figure 6.3) though with considerable interannual variation.
 This is likely a product of the higher Treatment 2 base flows combined with the relatively narrow channel width in reach 4 that resulted in a shift from a low to higher energy flow environment more favorable to juvenile steelhead.

-There was no significant difference in the size of spring migrant steelhead parr (age-1) in reach 4 during Treatments 1 and 2 (1999-2012 mean = 97 mm; Figure 6.4) in comparison to earlier years (1996-1998; mean = 90 mm; t-test, p = 0.08), when dam releases were lower.
+There was no significant difference in the size of spring migrant steelhead parr (age-1) in reach 4 during Treatments 1 and 2 (1999-2011 mean = 98 mm; Figure 6.4) in comparison to earlier years (1996-1998; mean = 90 mm; t-test, p = 0.08), when dam releases were lower.
 In most years, age-1 spring migrant parr in reach 4 were also larger than those in reaches 2 and 3 and in the off-channel sites (Figure 6.4).
 There was no trend in the mean size of steelhead smolts among years or between treatment periods (Figure 6.4).

-In contrast to that for coho, there was no correlation between annual steelhead smolt yield in the Coquitlam River and that in the Alouette River ( $R^2 = 0.15$ , n = 9, p = 0.22; Figure 6.2; Cope 2011), a nearby regulated stream, suggesting that variation in annual steelhead smolt production in the two streams was influenced to a greater degree by local watershed conditions than by broader regional or climatic factors.
-Nearly all steelhead smolts ( $\approx 99\%$ ) originated from the Coquitlam River mainstem as opposed to the constructed off-channel sites in the study area.
-During 2000-2012, steelhead smolt densities for the mainstem study area upstream of RST2 as a whole averaged 2.6 smolts/100m (range = 1.7-3.7 smolts/100m), which exceeded the provincial steelhead biostandard of 2.0 smolts/100m.
-(Tautz et al. 1992).
+In contrast to that for coho, there was no correlation between annual steelhead smolt yield in the Coquitlam River and that in the Alouette River (R = -0.39, n = 8, p = 0.30; Figure 6.2; Cope 2011), a nearby regulated stream, suggesting that variation in annual steelhead smolt production in the two streams was influenced to a greater degree by local watershed conditions than by broader regional or climatic factors.
+Nearly all steelhead smolts ($\approx 99\%$) originated from the Coquitlam River mainstem as opposed to the constructed off-channel sites in the study area.
+During 2000-2011, steelhead smolt densities for the mainstem study area upstream of RST2 as a whole averaged 2.6 smolts/ $100m^2$ (range = 1.7-3.7 smolts/ $100m^2$), which exceeded the provincial steelhead biostandard of 2.0 smolts/ $100m^2$ (Tautz et al. 1992).
 With the exception of 2000, areal smolt densities were highest in reach 4, particularly in 2009 and 2010, but this was partly due to greater wetted width in downstream reaches; differences in linear densities among reaches were less pronounced.
 In many cases steelhead population estimates for individual reaches were highly uncertain due to low numbers of marked and recovered fish, or, in the case of downstream reaches, compounding error (see Section 5.1.1.4).

-Snorkeling surveys indicated that during 2006-2012, steelhead fry density in the Coquitlam River in late summer averaged 26.7 fish/100m, while parr density averaged 6.2 fish /100m.
+Snorkeling surveys indicated that during 2006-2011, steelhead fry density in the Coquitlam River in late summer averaged 26.7 fish/100m2, while parr density averaged 6.2 fish/100m2.
 In general, these values are fairly typical for coastal steelhead streams (see Section 4.3.2).
-Compared to estimates of steelhead fry and parr abundance in the Coquitlam River in 1997 prior to the start of Treatment 1 that were derived from electrofishing surveys (Riley et al. 1997), estimates for 2006-2012 that derived from both electrofishing and snorkeling surveys suggest several-fold higher densities of fry and par (see Section 4.3.2).
-Based on snorkeling surveys alone, average fall abundance of 1+ parr was very similar between Treatments 1 and 2 (age 1+ parr 9,144 and 9,531; respectively; t-test p = 0.8; table 6.3) yet age 2 + parr were almost half as abundant during Treatment 1 than during Treatment 2 (age 2+ parr 1,538 and 3,055;
+Compared to estimates of steelhead fry and parr abundance in the Coquitlam River in 1997 prior to the start of Treatment 1 that were derived from electrofishing surveys (Riley et al. 1997), estimates for 2006-2011 that derived from both electrofishing and snorkeling surveys suggest several-fold higher densities of fry and par (see Section 4.3.2).